3 simple steps to cleaning your pistol magazines

 A lot of shooters fuss over getting every nook and cranny of their pistols sparkling clean, but they ignore the magazines entirely.
 That’s like washing and waxing the car every week, but ignoring the required oil change.

 Most of the time they can chug along despite these things, but a good cleaning once in a while will do wonders to ensure your pistol continues to run reliably.
-Here are a few simple steps to get your started.
+Here are three simple steps to get you started.

 Remember to wear safety glasses when you’re disassembling and reassembling the magazine, because all those parts are under spring pressure — you don’t want any runaways causing injury.